 Fortunately, there are also easy ways to mitigate these as well.
-Here are some of the best practices to address these risks and secure your wireless presentations.
+Here are some best practices to address these risks and secure your wireless presentation.

-Some screen mirroring and wireless presentation solutions are built around the corporate network transmitting data from a user’s notebook over the corporate or dedicated Wi-Fi network to a receiver attached to a display.
-This includes systems like Mersive Solstice and Airtame.
-Other solutions typically use a proprietary applicaiton loaded on the notebook that tunnels through the network to find the correct receiver.
-One of the security flaws found was the possibility of having administrator passwords compromised.
-Combined with the increasing threats of network tunneling malware, protecting your network is becoming ever more important.
-While administrators can offset this with the use of VLAN technology, doing so places an additional burden on the IT department to manage these extra networks without effectively eliminating the risks.
+Some screen mirroring and wireless presentation solutions are built around the corporate network transmitting data from a user’s notebook over the corporate or dedicated WiFi network to a network receiver attached to the display such as systems from Mersive Solstice, Airtame, Barco Clickshare.
+Others typically use a proprietary application loaded on the notebook – that tunnels through the network to find the correct receiver.
+One of the security flaws found was the possibility of having the administrator’s passwords being revealed.
+Combined with the increasing threats of network tunneling malware, protecting your network is becoming increasingly important.
+While administrators can offset this with the use of VLAN technology, it places an additional burden on the IT department to manage these extra networks – without eliminating the risk.

 Wireless Presentation System BenQ InstaShow

-While security threats will never go away, the BenQ InstaShow WDC30 takes a practical and effective approach to manage security risks that can impact a wireless HDMI screen mirroring system in corporate meeting rooms.
-You can download the InstaShow Security White Paper that details how to minimize exposure to a corporate network, eliminating the need for a proprietary app to send content to the display, and encrypting every frame before transmitting.
-InstaShow is built from the ground up for modern security threats.
-As one of the leading brands for wireless presentation systems, InstaShow is designed to be initiative and easy to use while safe for your employees and securing with the easy of connecting a single cable.
+While security threats will never go away, the BenQ InstaShow takes a practical and effective approach to manage security risks that can impact a wireless HDMI screen mirroring system in corporate meeting rooms.
+You can download the BenQ Security White Paper that details how minimizing exposure to a corporate network, eliminating the need for a proprietary app to send content to the display, and encrypting every frame before transmitting – the InstaShow is built from the ground up for modern security threats.
+As one of the leading brands for wireless presentation systems, the InstaShow is designed to be simple to use – safe for your user, and secure your content as easy as plugging in a cable.